Plan Your Visit

 Click here for hours, directions, parking, food options and other frequently asked questions.

-The Greater Cleveland Aquarium is currently limiting daily attendance so that you can get up-close views of the animals without having to get close to other guests.
+The Greater Cleveland Aquarium is committed to your health and ours, learn more about what we are doing to keep you safe.
+Advance reservations are required while we are currently limiting daily attendance so that you can get up-close views of the animals without having to get close to other guests.
+Masks are required for all guests ages 2 and up.

 What to Expect During Your Visit